dscruggs/devnotes/reading/books/practical_mlops/02_mlops_foundations.md

 #### Kaizen starts with a simple question: can we do better?
 If so, what should we do to get better this week or today?
 Finally, how can we apply Kaizen to our machine learning projects?

-I can definitely get better at containers and using them for ML specifically.
-Kaizen should be a mindset to never settle for "good enough" when it comes to wasted effort and manual tasks in software and ML
+Kaizen should be a mindset to never settle for "good enough" when it comes to wasted effort and manual tasks in software and ML.
+All steps of ML shouldn't be accepted at face value as needing to be long and drawn out and nonstandardized